Rapid training of Hamiltonian graph networks using random features: Method

 Given a fixed first point, our procedure yields a rotation-invariant representation.
 One can uniquely identify the first point, independent of node ordering or orientation, as the one closest to the mean $\bar{q}$.
 In case of ties, we select the point with the smallest angle relative to the first coordinate axis centered at $\bar{q}$.
 The same procedure is applied to obtain rotation-invariant representations of the momenta.
-In higher dimensions, when $d > 2$ and $N > 1$, we follow a similar procedure, but construct the orthogonal bases using Gram-Schmidt orthogonalization instead (see \Cref{app_rot_inv}). \Cref{fig:illustration_invariances} demonstrates how translating the N-body system, rotating it, and even adding new nodes without re-training (zero-shot-generalization), still preserves the Hamiltonian and yields low trajectory errors.
+In higher dimensions, when $d > 2$ and $N > 1$, we follow a similar procedure, but construct the orthogonal bases using Gram-Schmidt orthogonalization instead (see \Cref{app_rot_inv}). \Cref{fig:illustration_invariances} demonstrates how translating the N-body system, rotating it, and even adding new nodes without re-training (zero-shot-generalization), yields low trajectory errors while conserving the Hamiltonian.